What is a Commodity Channel Index pattern?

 When you open a demo account with us, you’ll be given immediate access to a version of our online platform, along with a pre-set balance of $20,000 in virtual funds to practise with.
 Once you’ve built up your confidence in using the indicator, you can open a live account and start trading using real money.

 Commodity Channel Index (CCI) vs Relative Strength Index (RSI)

-You can use both of these indicators interchangeably since they are momentum oscillators.
-This means that you can identify patterns of emerging trends or price divergences, which can offer opportunities to take a position.
+You can use both indicators interchangeably since they’re momentum oscillators.
+This means that you can identify patterns of emerging trends or price divergences that can offer opportunities to take a position.

 Commodity Channel Index summed up

-- The Commodity Channel Index (CCI) measures the assets price in comparison to the average price level established over a given period of time
+- The Commodity Channel Index (CCI) measures the asset's price in comparison to the average price level established over a given period

 - The CCI can help traders identify the overbought or oversold levels in a market and signal an opportunity to take a position